adamliuio/adam-notes-content/Writings/the-future-of-my-life.md

 ---
-title: The Future Of My Life
+title: "The Future Of My Life"
+author: Adam Liu
 ---

 As I'm writing this (20201202), I've been back in China from Australia for 2 years already.